Checklist for Surgery

 - If your pet needs to take medications the morning of surgery, please call Sirius Vet, at least 1 day in advance, to make sure the medication will not counteract with any treatments planned for your pet.

-- We perform surgeries from 9am – 4pm; you will be contacted as soon as we are finished with your pet’s procedure (No News is Good News!).
+- We perform surgeries from 9am – 5pm; you will be contacted as soon as we are finished.

-- Patients having surgery Monday-Thursday will be hospitalized overnight for post-operative care, and you will receive a text update between 8pm-10pm.
+- Patient will be hospitalized overnight for post-operative care and, time allowing, our nurse will send you a text update between 8pm-10pm.

 Day following surgery